josokw/HopfieldANN/README.md

 The interactive prompt accepts `D` for this rule.
 Note that training performs N dynamics runs per epoch, so it takes noticeably longer than the one-shot rules on larger grids.

+### Modern Hopfield (softmax / exponential-energy) learning rule

+The Modern Hopfield learning rule (Ramsauer et al., "Hopfield Networks is All You Need", 2020) stores the patterns **themselves** as the memory and retrieves with a single softmax-attention read-out over continuous states:

+    x ← Ξ · softmax(β · Ξᵀ x)          with  E(x) = −lse(β, Ξᵀx) + ½‖x‖²

+where Ξ is the N×M matrix of stored patterns, β is the inverse softmax temperature (default `MODERN_BETA = 1.0` in `src/HopfieldConfig.h`; larger β means sharper, near-argmax retrieval), and `lse` is the log-sum-exp computed with a stable max-subtraction so `exp(β·N)` never overflows.

+This is the model behind the **2024 Nobel Prize in Physics** line of work: its update rule is mathematically identical to the attention mechanism inside Transformers.
+Because the energy is exponential rather than quadratic, the practical storage capacity grows far beyond the classical ~0.14·N limit — in tests, 32 random patterns on 64 neurons (more than 5× the classical capacity) are all retrieved exactly.
+Clean inputs settle in a single update; noisy inputs need one or two.
+The final output is thresholded back to ±1 so the grid display and the overlap/Hamming metrics work unchanged.

+Note that, as with the pseudo-inverse rule, the recall machinery does not use the symmetric weight matrix `W`; `W` is still filled with the Hebbian coupling matrix so the connection matrix invariants and output messages stay consistent, but the stored patterns are the actual memory.

+The interactive prompt accepts `M` for this rule:

+    Learning rule: (H)ebbian, (S)torkey, (P)seudo-inverse, (D)aydreaming or (M)odern?
+[H]:

 ## Input example for learning (training) 4 patterns

 Example input format plain ASCII input file for training the network: **supervised learning**.